Ransomware Spotlight Report 2023 is live!

-In early June 2021, Air India disclosed a cyber assault on its network, one that began in February 2021, two months before the attack was identified.
-This disclosure came in the wake of a data breach announced in May 2021, as a result of an attack on SITA—an air travel solutions software popularly used by 90% of the world’s travel industry.
+In early June 2021, Air India disclosed a cyber assault on its network that began in February 2021, two months before the attack was identified.
+This disclosure came in the wake of a data breach announced in May 2021 as a result of an attack on SITA—an air travel solutions software popularly used by 90% of the world’s travel industry.

-The events compromised around 10 years worth of data, with personal information and credit card details of 4.5 Million passengers exposed to the dark web.
+The events compromised around 10 years’ worth of data, with the personal information and credit card details of 4.5 million passengers exposed to the dark web.
 The attacks were traced back to a Chinese state-sponsored APT group, APT41, although the events are believed to be two separate incidents.

-CSW warned about 15 of these vulnerabilities as part of Cyber Risk in Working Remotely (June 2020) and Ransomware Reports published in February and May 2021.
+Securin warned about 15 of these vulnerabilities as part of its Cyber Risk in Working Remotely (June 2020) and Ransomware Reports published in February and May 2021.

 We have been tracking Advanced Persistent Threat (APT) groups, their tactics and techniques, and the vulnerabilities they use to target their victims.
 Here are our findings.

-The threat actor behind the Air India and SITA attacks, APT 41, has been out in the open since October 2012 and is of Chinese origin.
-They are also known as Bronze Atlas, Red Kelpie, Wicked Panda, Blackfly, Winnti or Barium, and our research has uncovered 20 vulnerabilities that APT41 exploits to mount attacks.
+The threat actor behind the Air India and SITA attacks, APT41, has been out in the open since October 2012 and is of Chinese origin.
+It is also known as Bronze Atlas, Red Kelpie, Wicked Panda, Blackfly, Winnti, or Barium, and our research has uncovered 20 vulnerabilities that APT41 exploits to mount attacks.

-Analysis by CSW researchers indicate that the APT 41 group prefers victim-specific multi-stage attacks, favoring the use of Maze ransomware to take control and create maximum disruption.
+The analysis by Securin’s researchers indicates that the APT41 group prefers victim-specific multistage attacks, favoring the use of the Maze ransomware to take control and create maximum disruption.

 • All 20 CVEs are weaponized.